 Predicting the time when a baby is likely to move into the final phase of their life is not always easy.
-The realisation that death is imminent may only be hours or days before it happens.
+The realisation that death is imminent may only be days or hours before it happens.
 The family may have little time to process the information or plan for the death of their baby.